-If you are a tournamnet angler, winter is the perfect time to start getting ready for the next season.
-All other sports have a pre-season, so should bass fishing.
-Here are few things that you should do during the bass fishng off season.
+If you are a tournament angler, winter is the perfect time to start getting ready for the next season.
+All other sports have a pre-season, why not bass fishing?
+Here are a few things that you should do during the bass fishing offseason.

 Preparing is half the battle, you must prepare equipment and prepare mentally for every fishing opportunity because actual fishing time is so limited and your equipment must be taken out of what I call the variable pool.
-The Variable pool must be managed by everyone fishing it consist of two areas, ones that you control and ones that God controls.
-Every one’s heard of acts of God or nature they are things we can not control for example the weather, moon phase or natural phenomena’s that occur at all times during life.
-These are variables which we must adapt to they are very unforgiving and will cause those who do not adapt to become extinct.
+The Variable pool must be managed by everyone fishing it consists of two areas, ones that you control and ones that God controls.
+Everyone’s heard of acts of God or nature are things we can not control for example the weather, moon phase, or natural phenomena that occur at all times during life.
+These are variables that we must adapt to they are very unforgiving and will cause those who do not adapt to become extinct.

 When it comes to on or off the water, remove all distractions.
 Do whatever it takes to keep yourself focused.
 Fixing your tackle removes a major source of distraction and worry.

-Now for the real work ever need a slider head on the water and discover the old paint in the eye won’t come out problem or any jig that has this problem?
+Now for the real work.
+Have you ever need a slider head or a jig head on the water and discovered the hook eye has been painted over?
 Here is the solution buy a bag of twenty or hundred and take them out and while you are watching the history channel special presentation “ THE HISTORY OF SOCKS” take a little tool called the EYEBUSTER and pop out the paint.
 Then sharpen them and put as many as you think you will use during a two-day trip in your box labeled.
-Ditto goes for changing hooks on crankbaits and blades on spinner baits.
+Ditto goes for changing hooks on crankbaits and blades on spinnerbaits.